HtinLinn11/hexagon/README.md

-# Automated Email Response System (AI-Driven Response Generation)
+# Automated Ticket Response System for a University (AI-Driven Response Generation)

 ## Overview
-The **Automated Email Response System** leverages advanced AI, specifically Google's **Gemini API**, to generate automated email responses.
-This system processes incoming emails, analyzes their content, and generates relevant replies using natural language processing (NLP) capabilities.
+The **Automated Ticket Response System** leverages advanced AI, specifically Google's **Gemini API**, to generate automated ticket responses.
+This system processes opened tickets, analyzes their content, and generates relevant replies using natural language processing (NLP) capabilities.
 The system ensures a seamless blend of AI-generated responses and human oversight for quality control, improving efficiency in customer service operations.

 ## Features
-- **Automated Email Responses**: Generate AI-driven replies to incoming emails.
+- **Automated Responses**: Generate AI-driven replies to opened tickets.
 - **AI Integration**: Powered by Google’s Gemini API for natural language processing.
 - **Customer Service Oversight**: Human customer service representatives can review and refine AI-generated responses for accuracy and quality.
 - **Database Management**: Stores email records and responses for future analysis and auditing.